Kubian Attestation.

 NotTrusted The OS has been modified and re-signed by an unknown publisher.

-Compromised The OS has been compromised and all security has been stripped away allowing any attack from the OS.
+Compromised The OS has been compromised and all security has been stripped away.

 Our Research & Resources